 M. Rafiq Islamis the President of Emertec R&D Ltd. and an adjunct professor at Dalhousie University, where he was Canada's first Killam Chair in Oil and Gas.
 He has over 30 years of experience in teaching and research, during which time he has supervised over 150 graduate and undergraduate students and postdoctoral fellows and completed over $20 million of funded research.
 During his career, he has published nearly 800 research papers and dozens of books and research monographs on topics ranging from petroleum engineering to economics.
 He is the founding executive editor ofJournal of Nature ScienceandJournal of Characterization and Development of Novel Materials, and serves on the editorial board of a number of journals.
 Previously, he held editorial positions with SPE, AIChEJ, JCPT, JPSE, and others.

-Stay in the know on the latest drilling industry trends.
+Stay in the know on the latest drilling industry news, events and products.